The terms are often used interchangeably, but do they actually mean the same thing?

 noun.
 “Someone whose job is to create computer programs.” ~ Cambridge Dictionary

-Extra years of experience provide software engineers with the ability and confidence to take the lead on complex applications, considering factors like scalability, performance, and system integration.
-Software engineers may interact with various stakeholders in the project, including clients, product managers, and designers.
+Extra years of experience provide software engineers with the ability and confidence to take the lead on complex applications.
+They consider scalability, performance, and system integration.
+Software engineers may also interact with various stakeholders in the project, including clients, product managers, and designers.

-However, just like software developers, software engineers also benefit from continually learning, since the software world is constantly evolving.
+Just like software developers, though, software engineers benefit from continually learning, since the software world is constantly evolving.

 Main Takeaways

-While these distinctions provide a general overview, it's important to note that the roles can vary based on the organization, project, or specific terminology used.
-In some contexts, the differences might not be as pronounced.
-Ultimately, the skills and responsibilities of both software developers and software engineers contribute to the successful creation and delivery of software applications.
+While these distinctions provide a general overview, it's important to note that the roles vary based on the organization, project, or specific terminology.
+You may come across instances where the differences aren't as pronounced.
+Ultimately, the skills and responsibilities of both developers and engineers contribute to the successful creation and delivery of applications.

 If these two terms aren’t synonymous, how did they reach the point of being used interchangeably in the first place?